 - Kosher salt

-- Quick oats – You can substitute old-fashioned oats (AKA rolled oats) for more oat-y texture.
+- Quick oats – You can substitute old-fashioned oats (AKA rolled oats) for a chewier, oat-like texture.

 - M&Ms – You can use the mini M&Ms if you’d like, but I prefer the regular-size milk chocolate M&Ms.